Fordham, Bronx: Health

-As of 2018, preterm births in Fordham South and births to teenage mothers in both Fordham South and North are more common than in other places citywide, though preterm births in Fordham North are less common.
+As of 2018, preterm births in Fordham South and births to teenage mothers in both Fordham South and North were more common than in other places citywide, though preterm births in Fordham North were less common.
 In Fordham South, there were 93 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 35.3 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 In Fordham North, there were 85 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 30.3 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Both areas have a relatively high population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 14% in Fordham South and 16% in Fordham North, higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, is 0.0083 mg/m3 in Fordham South and 0.0078 mg/m3 in Fordham North, more than the city average.
-Sixteen percent of Fordham South residents and twelve percent of Fordham North residents are smokers, which is higher than the city average of 14% of residents being smokers.
+Sixteen percent of Fordham South residents and 12% of Fordham North residents are smokers, which is higher in Fordham South than the city average of 14% of residents being smokers.
 In Fordham South, 34% of residents are obese, 16% are diabetic, and 27% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In Fordham North, 33% of residents are obese, 19% are diabetic, and 35% have high blood pressure.
 In addition, 24% of children in Fordham South and 25% of children in Fordham North are obese, compared to the citywide average of 20%.

-Seventy-eight percent of residents in Fordham South and eighty-four percent in Fordham North eat some fruits and vegetables daily, which is less than the city's average of 87%.
+Seventy-eight percent of residents in Fordham South and 84% in Fordham North eat some fruits and vegetables daily, which is less than the city's average of 87%.
 In 2018, 67% of residents in both Fordham South and North described their health as "good", "very good", or "excellent", lower than the city's average of 78%.
 For every supermarket, there are 20 bodegas in Fordham South and 18 in Fordham North.

 The nearest hospitals are Bronx-Lebanon Hospital Center in Claremont, James J. Peters VA Medical Center in Kingsbridge Heights, and St Barnabas Hospital in Belmont.